Grounds for optimism!

 Between 2005 and 2015 my research interests have included the boy soprano circa 1880-1940.
 We know a lot about this historic voice and how it was produced.
 Perhaps one of the most exciting finds during the time of this research have been living boys who could reproduce this voice.

 It has, of course, been possible to talk to these boys and measure their vital statistics.
 Physically, they are the same as any other living boys.
 The difference lies entirely in the way they have been taught to sing.
 In other words, for the 1930s boy soprano, we have access to the instrument and we know how to play it!
+It’s all explained in this essay:-

 Here is a recording made in 2013 of a boy one month short of fourteen (as featured above) singing like a fifteen or sixteen year old of the 1930s.
 He is singing the first verse of the Walford Davies setting of O Little Town of Bethlehem.
 I have used this as a test piece several times, making comparison against a reference standard recording made by Denis Barthel in 1932.

-So, can this be done for meanes?
+So, can this be done for the sixteenth century?

 High tenors, contratenor altus and haute-contre